michaeldayreads/reference/shell.md

 #### redirect
 `ls -al > directory_list.txt` file listing directory contents
 `ls > text.txt 2>&1` both std and err as `2>&1` redirects stderr to stdout

+See `tee` for method to have std out and also redirect to a file.

 #### sftp